Stormwater Pollution Prevention Plan (SWPPP) Requirements

-Effective January 1, 2016, all projects submitted for review must include the following documents: OEPA SWPPP Checklist, SWPPP Contractor Form, SWPPP Coversheet and Contact List (see links below).
-The checklist must be completed fully, with the “Comments” column used to identify where the information is provided in the submission packet (see sample checklist in link below).
+Effective January 1, 2016, all projects submitted for review must include the following documents: OEPA SWPPP Checklist, SWPPP Contractor Form, SWPPP Coversheet, and Contact List.
+The checklist must be completed fully, with the "Comments" column used to identify where the information is provided in the submission packet.
 The Coversheet and Contact List provide the information for the appropriate contacts for the project.
 The SWPPP Contractor Form must be filled out as soon as contractors for the project have been identified.
 To ensure compliance with this new requirement, contact the Engineering Division at 419-354-6227 prior to beginning design.

-The allowable discharge rate for new development sites is a 2 year storm event at 20 minutes with a storm intensity of 2.30 in/hr.
+New development sites will provide storm detention for a 25-year storm event for a calculated weighted runoff coefficient.
+The allowable discharge rate for new development sites is a 2-year storm event at 20 minutes with a storm intensity of 2.30 inches per hour.
 The allowable site runoff coefficient for the allowable discharge is 0.10.

 For residential subdivisions, Storm Detention Ponds shall be provided on Common Lots that will be owned and maintained by the Developer or the Home Owners Association during and after construction.
 Storm Detention Ponds will not be allowed on private rear lot areas.
 Common Lots used for a detention pond shall have access provided for maintenance from a public street.

 Storm Detention design calculations shall be submitted to the Engineering Division with the construction plans.
 Construction plans shall include design data for Required Detention Volume, Provided Detention Volume, and Elevation of Provided Detention Volume.
 The Engineering Division reserves the right to require a site to decrease the allowable release rate and increase the detention volume if the receiving combined sewer, storm sewer, or ditch is determined to be undersized for the area it serves.

 Water Quality Volume (WQV)